wbzhou2001/wbzhou2001.github.io/index.md

 The goal of my research is to construct end-to-end machine learning frameworks that provides data-automated solutions or insights associated with reasonable model explainability to address emerging societal challenges.
 To this end, I expect my research to reach out to policy makers, decision analysts, and industry researchers.

 **Applications:** Renewable Energy, Epidemiology, Supply Chain, Transportation System <br>
-**Methodologies:** Statistical Machine Learning (Trustworthy Machine Learning, Causal Inference, Large-scale Data Analytics), Operations Research (Dynammic Programming, Distributional Robust Optimization)
+**Methodologies:** Machine Learning, Data Analytics, Applied Statistics, Operations Research

 ## Publications and Preprints